mirego/mix_audit/README.md

 ## Usage

-To produce a security report, you can use the `deps.audit` Mix task:
+To generate a security report, you can use the `deps.audit` Mix task:

 ```bash
 $ mix deps.audit